bsalehe/pipeline_canker_cherry/README.md

 The pipeline runs through fastq files to produce predicted effectors which will be used for further downstreaming functional and phylogenetic analysis.

-Please run the pipeline in the slurm environmet by typing the following command:
+Please run the pipeline in the slurm environment by typing the following command:
 ```
 sbatch pipeline.sh
 ```